jatin9084/COSMIC-CYCLE/README.md

 - **ANSYS**: For performing structural analysis and stress testing.
 Ensure you have a compatible version installed.
 - **MATLAB/Simulink**: For battery and motor calculations.
 Ensure you have MATLAB and Simulink installed.

-### How to View the Design

-1. Open SolidWorks.
-2. Load the design files from the `SolidWorks_Design/` directory.
-3. Use SolidWorks tools to view, modify, and analyze the design.

 ### How to Run Structural Analysis